microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ## Getting started

-Adaptive Tools can be installed [from the Visual Studio Marketplace](#install-from-the-visual-studio-marketplace) or [from a local VSIX file](#install-from-a-local-vsix-file).
+Adaptive Tools can be installed [from Visual Studio Marketplace](#install-from-the-visual-studio-marketplace) or [from a local VSIX file](#install-from-a-local-vsix-file).

 ### Install from the Visual Studio Marketplace